Police: Marijuana, mushrooms found in wreckage of fatal crash - Salisbury Post

 Garcia lost control of the 2014 Mercedes sport utility vehicle, left the roadway and collided with a tree, according to Salisbury Police Department spokesman Lt.
 Lee Walker.

 Garcia was treated and released for minor injuries.
-The other passengers were an 18-year-old and two 16-year-olds, none of whom police have named.
+The other passengers were an 18-year-old and a 16-year-old and a 17-year-old, none of whom police have named.
 The 18-year-old and one 16-year-old remain in critical condition.

-The other 16-year-old died as a result of his injuries in the crash.
+Felipe Gainey, 17, died as a result of injuries sustained in the crash.
+His mother, Lisa Gainey, who confirmed her son was a passenger in the car, has created a GoFundMe page to help with funeral expenses.

 A wreck reconstruction will be conducted to ascertain speed and other factors from the collision, Walker said.